 Dandelion is available in most health food stores as a dried herb, a tea or as a tincture.

-You can also collect dandelion leaves from your lawn.
-But make sure they are never sprayed with herbicides or pesticides and you dry them first.
+You can also collect dandelion leaves from your yard or a woodland trail.
+But make sure they are never sprayed with herbicides or pesticides.

-And once dried you can sprinkle a teaspoon per 20 pounds body weight into your dog’s meals.
+Or you can dry them and sprinkle 1 tsp per 20 pounds of body weight onto your dog’s meals.

 Reminder: Dandelion is a diuretic.
-Therefore you need to make sure your dog has ample opportunity to get outside to relieve himself during the day.
+So make sure your dog has plenty of opportunities to get out to pee during the day.